What are eSignatures?

 Beyond being just a squiggle on a screen, an eSignature legally binds an electronic document in the same way a paper contract does.
-For the person with the intent to sign an eSignature is just as legally binding as a handwritten signature is.
+For the person with the intent to sign, an eSignature is just as legally binding as a handwritten signature.

 What is Signable?

-Using cutting-edge technology, Signable provides the best way to capture an eSignature on a document between two (or more) parties.
+Signable is an electronic signature provider, allowing users the best way to capture an eSignature on a document between two (or more) parties.

-We provide easy to use software to thousands of businesses using a secure online, digital process for signing documents.
-It’s easy to upload an existing Microsoft Word or PDF template or start from scratch with electronic documents including:
+Signable provides easy-to-use software to thousands of businesses using a secure online, digital process for signing documents.
+It’s easy to create an electronic document from scratch or upload an existing Microsoft Word document, Microsoft Excel file or PDF template to create, send & sign.

 - Sales contracts

 - Employment contracts

 Security & legality, in simple terms

 Signable helps businesses to meet the legal requirements of electronic signing processes in legal legislation around the world and adheres to the European Union’s eIDAS regulation.